BenRoss92/kudomon/README.md

 1) Open the command line and clone this repo:
 `$ git clone git@github.com:BenRoss92/kudomon.git`

-2) Open IRB with the Game loaded:
+2) Change into the `kudomon` directory and open IRB with the Game file loaded:
  `$ irb -r './lib/game.rb'`

 3) Create a new Game and generate the Kudomon types: